Términos y Condiciones

 d) Midpoint evaluation: Beneficiary will meet with Program staff and provide a detailed update of their progress.
 Program will use the information gathered from program staff and mentors to analyze in detail the progress of the company during the first 6 weeks of the Program.
 If the company does not meet Program standards for progress compared with actual performance, the goals that they set at the beginning, or comply with required attendance, participation and engagement, the Program is entitled to put an early end to the project.

-i) Other activities: within the pre18 Program that are designated as mandatory, (i.e., Mentor Talks, P18 Sessions, Pay It Forward activities and more) a circumstance that will be communicated in advance to the team leader.
+g) Other activities: within the pre18 Program that are designated as mandatory, (i.e., Mentor Talks, pre18 Sessions, Give Back activities and more) a circumstance that will be communicated in advance to the team leader.

 If the beneficiary does not participate in the activities and/ or events specified herein without previous authorization to be excused, the Program may evaluate putting an early end to the Project, depending on the reasons.